hemerajs/hemera/docs/plugin.md

 ### Global registration

-Sometimes it is still useful to write a plugin which effects sibling and child scopes only disable the creation of a plugin scope with `scoped: false` property.
+Sometimes it is still useful to write a plugin which effects sibling and child scopes.
+You can disable the creation of a plugin scope with the `scoped: false` property.
 This approach is used in payload validators `hemera-joi` or authentication `hemera-jwt`.

 ```js